 Now may the Lord of peace himself give you peace at all times and in every way.
 The Lord be with all of you.
 (2 Thessalonians 3:16)

-4. “May the power of Jesus Christ continually fill with joy, grace, peace and hope, through the Holy Spirit.
-Encourage our hearts, Lord God, so we may we be pleasing to you.”
+4. “May the power of Jesus Christ continually fill me with joy, grace, peace and hope, in believing, by the power of the Holy Spirit.”

 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.
 (Romans 15:13)